 Charlotte Property Division Lawyer

-Protecting Your Rights & Assets in a North Carolina Divorce
+Protecting Your Rights & Assets in a Divorce in North Carolina

 Splitting up the marital property in a divorce can be difficult and upsetting.
 Aside from matters like the family home and other assets, who will get to keep the family dog?
 What happens to items like family heirlooms, photograph albums, or other sentimental objects?
 What happens in high net worth divorces when the finances can be complex, involving all types of property, complicated transactions, real estate, stock portfolios, other valuable investments, and unknown tax consequences?